-Selling educational video courses and training videos have proven to be very profitable.
+Selling educational training videos / video courses have proven to be very profitable.
 So profitable, in fact, that the market is expected to grow to $275.10 billion by 2022.

 The best part is that you can teach just about anything online from yoga and fitness programs, video series on healthy nutrition and spiritual growth, tech how-to videos and tutorials, and so on, and so on.
 There are even video courses on the art of living in a 120 sq foot camper.

-When you google “how to sell training videos” “how to sell training videos and video courses” or “how to sell video courses”, you’ll find a lot of information about coming up with online course ideas and pricing your online video courses.
+When you google “how to sell training videos” or “how to sell video courses”, you’ll find a lot of information about coming up with online course ideas and pricing your online video courses.